Go Back Email Link

 Instructions

 • Cut the 1” x 2” wood piece to size - make it at least 2.5” tall on the shorter side.
 Use a miter box to cut one side into an angle at 45 degrees.
-This will be the stem piece of the recipe holder.
+This will be the stem piece of the holder.

 paper, wood pieces, paint, mod podge, hot glue gun